SMcLeaish/astro-blog/src/blog/building_this_blog.md

 ### Tailwind and Daisy
 I've gotten used to reaching for [Shadcn](https://ui.shadcn.com) once again locking me into REACT.
-Sticking with the concept of framework agnosticism I'm using TAILWIND for coherent styling and the DAISY component library.
+Sticking with the concept of framework agnosticism I'm using [Tailwind](http://tailwindcss.com/) for coherent styling and the DAISY component library.

 ### The Blog
 [Astro](https://astro.build) comes with a [content collections](https://docs.astro.build/en/guides/content-collections/) API that essentially